mezzenascosilvana/fullstack/MyNotes.md

 - With Node.js I can run javascripts outside the browser.
 - Learning: how import the scritps
 - To comment multiple lines with "//" I need to use contol+/
+- Learning: how I should organize the different pages ( contact, page1,) created in a folder called "pages".
+Also, I learn how can I refer this location inside my index.html.
 - Research: how should I use Jquery, because it looks intresting.
 In the market developers use React, because Jquery is old librery.
 1. Question : innerHTML doesnt work for me. could you check the file "mysecondscritpt.js"?
 ** **
+### Class 8:
+- Learning: how can use the console// OPEN file "scriptClass8.js"
+  - You can load all the script that you want into your index
+  - Loading my script into ny .js file
+  - How define an object and call it.
+  - How define a function inside an onbject and call it.
+  - How use prompt command
+  -
+- Book to read : Domain-Driven Design :Tackling Complexity in the Heart of Software(https://www.awesomebooks.com/book/9780321125217/domain-driven-design?gad_source=1&gclid=CjwKCAjwy8i0BhAkEiwAdFaeGLjTjmTqWHx3IjlL1wtSTc9XZVfA86ZI1tvuAOYFDNXIG44pgfQ2ERoCEQ0QAvD_BwE)
+#### CassWork 8:
+- it is on the .js file called "scriptsClassWork8.js" ** **
 ### Class: 25062024
 - End points to play : https://jsonplaceholder.typicode.com/